-ARTICLE IV: COMMITTEE MEETINGS
+ARTICLE V: COMMITTEE MEETINGS

-Section 4.1 - The Committee shall meet as frequently as deemed necessary but have no fewer than four (4) regularly scheduled business meetings each year, and no fewer than six (6) parent training meetings each traditional school year.
+Section 5.1 - The Committee shall meet as frequently as deemed necessary but have no fewer than four (4) regularly scheduled business meetings each year, and no fewer than six (6) parent training meetings each traditional school year.

-Section 4.2 - Committee members, and the general public, will receive notification of all regular Committee meetings at least five (5) days prior to the meeting.
+Section 5.2 - Committee members, and the general public, will receive notification of all regular Committee meetings at least five (5) days prior to the meeting.
 Committee meetings shall be open to the public.

-Section 4.3 - Emergency, canceled, or rescheduled meetings may be arranged provided that members of the Committee are notified at least 48 hours in advance and public notice is given.
+Section 5.3 - Emergency, canceled, or rescheduled meetings may be arranged provided that members of the Committee are notified at least 48 hours in advance and public notice is given.

-Section 4.4 - Agenda items should be submitted to the Chair at least five (5) business days prior to the meeting at which they are to be considered.
-Due to time restrictions and agenda topics, persons wishing to discuss items not on the agenda may do so in brief, during public comment segment titled "OTHER."
+Section 5.4 - Agenda items should be submitted to the Chair at least five (5) business days prior to the meeting at which they are to be considered.
+Due to time restrictions and agenda topics, persons wishing to discuss items not on the agenda may do so briefly, during public comment segment titled "OTHER."
 Public comment shall be limited to five (5) minutes total and Officers of the Executive Committee may postpone further discussion until a more appropriate date and/or venue.

-ARTICLE V: VOTING AND QUORUM
+ARTICLE VI: VOTING AND QUORUM

-Section 5.1 - A vote of the quorum is required to approve any changes to the Committee Bylaws, advisement on the local plan, or termination of a representative (including an Office of the Executive Committee).
+Section 6.1 - A vote of the quorum is required to approve any changes to the Committee Bylaws, advisement on the Local Plan, or termination of a representative (including an Officer of the Executive Committee).

-Section 5.2 - A quorum consists of at least 51% of the filled positions.
+Section 6.2 - A quorum consists of at least 51% of the filled positions.
 Of those, at least 51% must be parents of children with special needs.
-Voting members are defined as, Officers of the Executive Committee, appointed parent, educator, and agency representatives, and excludes ex- officio representatives.
+Voting members are defined as: Officers of the Executive Committee, appointed parents, educators, and agency representatives, and excludes ex-officio representatives.

-Section 5.3 - The agenda for the last regular meeting before the end of even numbered school years shall include an election of officers.
+Section 6.3 - The agenda for the last regular meeting before the end of even numbered school years shall include an election of officers.

-Section 5.4 - Nominations and elections for Officers of the Executive Committee will take place at the last two business meetings of the year respectively.
-Ballots shall be prepared by the Secretary and results will be communicated to the SELPA office contact and the Council of Directors.
+Section 6.4 - Nominations and elections for Officers of the Executive Committee will take place at the last two business meetings of the year respectively.
+Ballots shall be prepared by the Secretary and results will be communicated to the SELPA office contact and the COD.
 Officers will be installed the following September.

-Section 5.5 - Representatives shall not commit the Committee or its members to any action without a vote of the Committee.
+Section 6.5 - Representatives shall not commit the Committee or its members to any action without a vote of the Committee.
 Any representative may call for a roll call or ballot vote by motion, if seconded.

-ARTICLE VI: FISCAL SUPPORT PROVIDED BY SJC SELPA
+ARTICLE VII - FISCAL SUPPORT PROVIDED BY SJC SELPA

-Section 6.1 - The San Joaquin County SELPA shall provide fiscal support to the CAC board Chairperson in order for him/her to engage in activities to help support the goals of the SJC SELPA CAC, such as attending Legislative day at the state capital and/or participate in lobbying activities for additional special education funding in Washington D.C.
-Fiscal support may include reimbursement for registration fees to events (approved by the Assistant Superintendent of Special Education/SELPA Director for the SJC SELPA), hotel accommodations, meals, and travel expenses by plane vehicle.
+Section 7.1 - The SJC SELPA shall provide fiscal support to the CAC board Chairperson in order for him/her to engage in activities to help support the goals of the SJC SELPA CAC, such as attending Legislative day at the state capital and/or participate in lobbying activities for additional special education funding in Washington D.C.
+Fiscal support may include reimbursement for registration fees to events (approved by the Assistant Superintendent of Special Education/ SELPA Director for the SJC SELPA), hotel accommodations, meals, and travel expenses by plane or vehicle.

-ARTICLE VII: EFFECTIVENESS DATE AND BYLAWS
+ARTICLE VIII - EFFECTIVENESS DATE AND BYLAWS

-Section 7.1 - These Bylaws shall become effective immediately upon adoption.
+Section 8.1 - These Bylaws shall become effective immediately upon adoption.
 Amendments to these Bylaws shall become effective immediately upon adoption, unless otherwise stipulated in the amendment.